Vogelwarte/SnowfinchWire.BroodAnalyzer/README.md

 The dataset definition directory has to contain the following files:
 * _feeding-stats.csv_ - a file with feeding statistics produced by _SnowfinchWire.BeggingCallsAnalyzer_,
-* _snowfinch-broods.csv_ - a file with true brood information; the following columns are required:
+* _snowfinch-broods.csv_ - a brood information file descrived in the previoud section
-  * _brood_id_ - brood identifier, string
-  * _datetime_ - date and time in ISO format
-  * _age_min_ - age of the youngest nestling, floating point number
-  * _age_max_ - age of the eldest nestling, floating point number
-  * _size_ - true brood size, integer

 ### OpenSoundscape

-Training a MatchboxNet model or one of OpenSoundscape CNNs requires additional command line argument, `audio_path`.
+Training a CNN model from OpenSoundscape framework requires an additional command line option: `--audio-path <path>`.
 It has to specify a path to a directory containg audio recordings.
 Moreover, there are a few more options:
 * `-d <duration>` - an audio sample duration in seconds for the model to work on, 2 by default,
 * `-n <n_epochs>` - a number of training epochs, 10 by default,